ON THIS PAGE

 God has released us from the demands of eternal justice on the basis that someone else paid our fine...

-In the most momentous event in human history, Jesus Christ saved us from the death penalty by offering Himself in our place.
-Sent by the Father, Jesus came to offer all those who choose to put their trust in, and follow, Him safety from the wrath of the Father Himself.
+In the most momentous event in human history, Jesus Christ saved us from the death penalty.
+By dying in our place Jesus came to offer all those who choose to trust and follow Him, safety from the wrath of the Father Himself and the gift of eternal life.
 If that sounds a little odd to you, look at it this way.

 God Himself said the penalty of sin is death.